-About Case GreenfieldCase Greenfield (1961) is a Dutch contemporary artist and philosopher.
+About Case GreenfieldPlease note.
+For visiting the website of Case Greenfield click the "Case" logo (top left this page).
+Thank you! --- About Case: Case Greenfield (1961) is a Dutch contemporary artist and philosopher.
 His work evolves around the idea of ‘mind models’, “the realities that we create to shape ourselves”.
-With his art Case aims to bring joy from beauty, and affirmation of who we are – our narratives and identity. ---> To visit the website click the Case logo (top left this page).
+With his art Case aims to bring joy from beauty, and affirmation of who we are – our narratives and identity. ---> For more, visit the website: click the "Case" logo (top left this page).